johannesgiorgis/udacity-notes/aind/computer_vision.md

 #### K-Means Clustering
 - Commonly used image segmentation technique
-- A maching learning technique that seperates an image into segments by clustering/grouping together data points that have similar traits
+- A machine learning technique that separates an image into segments by clustering/grouping together data points that have similar traits
 - Unsupervised Learning method - does not rely on labeled data
 - UL aims to find groupings and patterns among unlabeled datasets
 - K-Means Clustering Algorithm: